 Use click and drag to move the map and the mouse wheel to zoom in or out.
 You can also use the overlay buttons on the right side of the map.

-Alternatively use the cursor keys to scroll the map and
+Alternatively use the keyboard to move around the map:

-Alt+Right goes forward or backward in the map position history.
-Do not forget to activate the map window by clicking into it before using any keys for movement.
+Do not forget to activate the map window by clicking into it before using keys for movement.